 This shows girls doing uniformly better than boys across all 3 levels of vr-band.
 Recall that vrband is a categorised prior ability measure on pupils (vb1 = high, vb2 = mid, vb3 = low).
 The default choice for displaying data against a categorical x variable is to plot the data as bars.
 We can change this or other characteristics of the plots produced by the Customised prediction plot window by editing the Customised graph window for the appropriate graph display.
 For example, suppose we wanted to draw the above relationship using line + point instead of bars.
-Then children, but not for children in vb2 and vb1.
+Then overlap) it might appear that this gender difference is significant for vb3 children, but not for children in vb2 and vb1.
 However, care is needed here.
 The graphs are showing 95% confidence intervals around the predicted means for each of the 6 groups.
 If we are interested in making inferences about how the gender difference changes as a function of vrband, we must request confidence intervals for these differences: